As used in this chapter and any chapter making these definitions applicable, terms in this rule are defined as follows:

 (4) "Disposal limits" means the horizontal and vertical boundaries within the solid waste facility where solid waste has been disposed, is being disposed, or will be disposed within those boundaries.

 (1) "Establish" or "establishment" of a facility means to dispose of waste or construct or install any facility components and includes excavation that is related to the construction of a facility or any components thereof.
 Establish or establishment includes conducting such activities at any location not authorized to dispose of waste.
+Establish or establishment includes permitting a pre-existing building for use as a solid waste transfer facility.
 Establish or establishment does not include clearing, grubbing, or installing ground water monitoring wells.

 (2) "Execute" means to complete and sign a document acceptable to the director for the purpose of establishing a financial assurance instrument.